 Reopening Plan New York City College of Technology

 To create a culture of safety at the College.
 The process is conceived as a gradual series of phases developed to create a program with wide participation and communication to all.
 The process will mitigate the risks of spreading the COVID-19 virus and instill confidence in all constituencies that it is safe to return to the College.
 There will be continuous assessment of resources and information to incorporate all necessary changes and improvements.

 - Allocation of necessary resources to implement the plan

-- Assessment and modification of plan as information regarding regulations, directives is received
+- Assessment and modification of the plan as information regarding regulations and directives is received

 |Miguel Cairol||VP Administration & Finance|